Markus-Hefner/Portfolio-Project-1/README.md

 - Footer
   - In the footer user will find all the social media icons which link to their respective social media plattform on which the school is.

+## Future Features

+- In order to make locating the school more frictionless it would be advantageous to add a google maps widget to the location section.
+- To inform users/parents/guardians of the school's activities a "Events" page would be helpful.
+By showing the school's work in the form of concerts and the like it will enhance the school's visibility in the public and thus driving further client aquistion.
+- A dedicated area for enrolled students which is accessible via a dedicated sign in page/window where students and their parents/guardians will find lesson dates, homework info and the scores/exercises will make it easier for the parents/guardians to see the progress their kids make and help the kids out in case the lost some music sheets.